 “My Dad, the Skywriter” is a realistic fiction text which allows students to explore skywriting in a deeper sense.

-Students will be able to make connections with the narrator in this text and gain valuable insight about the topic from a first-person point of view.
+Students will be able to make connections with the narrator in this text and gain valuable insight into the topic from a first-person point of view.

 If you’re looking to build independence, have students complete the paired questions independently or with a group.